National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/research-story.md

 The startup costs are more expensive for an N3C investigation compared to most, but the incremental costs are cheaper.
 Even with strong institutional support, the university's agreement with the NIH takes several months in legal and administrative channels.
 Yet after clearing that first (tall) hurdle for your site, each specific project takes only a week or two to be processed by the N3C staff.
 That's a remarkably short time considering the scale of available data.
 It's likely quicker than initiating a project based on a single EMR from your site --much quicker than EMRs from 70+ sites.

 :::{.callout-note icon=false}
-## Voice of someone liek Bill Kurtis, but without the connotation of murder
+## Voice of someone like Bill Kurtis, but without the connotation of murder

 The next afternoon you are chatting with your institution's Navigator.^[This role may be called something differently at your Institution; the roles are defined below in @sec-story-team.]
 She organized the local N3C presentation and invited any interested attendees to contact her.
 :::